-Example: Figure 3.22 shows a $\mathbb{Z}$ -transducer and its subnormalization.
-Note that the transducer fx1.xml cannot be built, nor edited, with the edit function.
+Example: Figure 3.22 shows a \mathbb{Z} -transducer and its subnormalization.
+Note that the transducer fx1.xml cannot be built, nor edited, with the edit function, as this function does not create nor handle labels of transition that are sums.

-Caveat: The subnormalize function requires that the transducer meets the scalar end-function condition.
+Caveat: The subnormalize function requires that the transducer meets the scalar endfunction condition.

-Figure 3.22: A $\mathbb{Z}$ -transducer and its subnormalization
+Figure 3.22: A \mathbb{Z} -transducer and its subnormalization